davmac314/dasynq/doc/USAGE.md

 You should fully remove the watcher(s) for a file descriptor *before* you close the file descriptor.
 In a multi-threaded program, failure to do this could cause a watcher to read from or write to a file descriptor which was re-opened for another purpose in the meantime.

+There is a special problem when listening for connections to sockets: accepting a new connection requires a process to have not exhausted its file descriptors.
+If it has, it will be unable to accept new connections, but will also be unable to close them; the connections will remain pending and will cause the watcher for the socket to be notified continuously (unless it is disabled).
+This problem is not specific to Dasynq and is ultimately due to deficiencies in system APIs (POSIX etc).
+A process that ignores this problem will potentially consume processor resources by spinning in a tight loop when the problem occurs; however, there are no very satisfactory solutions that do not require significant and intrusive changes to the program.

 The event loop may not function correctly in the child process after a fork() operation (including a call to child_proc_watcher::fork).
 It is recommended to re-create the event loop